An abused girl makes a life-altering decision.

 Before she could finish, Dylan leaned over and kissed her.
 When he pulled away, Grace knew what she had to do.

-It was time to have a look.
+It was time to take a look.

 Padding into the living room, she paused in front of her father’s recliner.
 Above, a tapestry of white ropes gleamed in the room’s curtained darkness.
 From each point of the compass, the lines ran across the ceiling bowing down from eyehook to eyehook as they streamed from every room in the house.
 The sloppy spiderweb snaked across the ceiling until all the lines bunched together to join a single line running into the hole beside the front door and the line leading to Daddy’s bell.